 The Paris Marathon is one of the most popular marathons in Europe and a beautiful race through the city, passing world famous sights, such as the Champs Elysees, the Arc de Triomphe, the river banks, the Louvre, the Eiffel Tower.
 Sport Paris

-Be prepared for the next edition of the fabulous Paris International Marathon that will take place on April 12th 2018.
+Be prepared for the next edition of the Paris International Marathon that will take place on Sunday 14 April, 2019.

 Close to 60 000 runners participate to this very scenic city marathon.
 It kicks off on the Champs Elysees, passes along the Louvre on its way to Bois de Vincennes, then along the banks of the Seine river, the Tour Eiffel and Bois de Boulogne up to the arrival on the fancy Avenue Foch.